WalletScrutiny/WalletScrutinyCom/_android/co.hodlwallet.md

 and refuse to search for commits like that though.
 Have a tag or we can't verify the build.

-Anyway ... we'll try the same we tried with [BRD](/android/com.breadwallet/):
+Anyway ... we'll try the same we tried with {% include walletLink.html wallet='android/com.breadwallet' %}:

 ```
 $ git checkout 394f23041b